JeremyTallant/sales_dashboard/README.md

 In our dataset, missing values have been identified within the `Description` and `CustomerID` columns.
 To eliminate these, we will first deselect the `Select All` option and then select the checkbox for `Blanks`.
 Upon clicking `OK`, rows containing missing values will be displayed.
 We will then select and delete these rows.
 Following this deletion, 401,605 observations remain in the dataset.

 ## Explore Data
 The next step in the workflow involves summarizing the data through exploratory analysis.
-We begin by applying conditional formatting to the dataset to visually distinguish between positive and negative quantities.
+We begin by applying conditional formatting to the dataset to visually distinguish between positive and negative quantities, where negative quantities represent cancelled orders.
 To accomplish this, highlight all the values in the `Quantity` column and navigate to the `Home` ribbon to click on the `Conditional Formatting` button.
 From there, select `New Rule`.

 We will establish two separate rules for this purpose.
 For the first rule, under `Style`, choose `Classic`, then select `Format only cells that contain`.
 In the ensuing dialog, set `Cell Value` to `greater than or equal to` and enter `1` as the value.
 For the format, opt for a `Green Fill with Dark Green Text`.